House Dems to further probe Trump's possible role in hush money payments

 Breaking News Emails

-House Democrats plan to push forward on a probe of whether President Donald Trump played a role in hush payments to two women in 2016 who alleged decade-old affairs with the then-Republican presidential nominee, a Democratic aide on the House Oversight Committee told NBC News.
+House Democrats plan to push forward with a probe into whether President Donald Trump played a role in hush payments to two women during the 2016 campaign who alleged decade-old affairs with him, a Democratic aide to the House Oversight Committee told NBC News.

-Democrats are set to regain the House majority early next year, which will provide them the ability to subpoena documents and witnesses as they take charge of the lower body of Congress' investigative-minded committees.
+Democrats are set to regain the House majority in January, which will give them the power to subpoena documents and witnesses as they take charge of the lower body of Congress' investigative-minded committees.

-In September, Democratic Rep. Elijah Cummings of Maryland, the ranking member of the House Oversight Committee, requested that then-White House counsel Donald McGahn and a top Trump Organization executive provide all documents and communications related to reimbursements made by Trump or the Trump Organization to Cohen for the hush payments.
+In September, Rep. Elijah Cummings of Maryland, the ranking Democrat on the House Oversight Committee, requested that then-White House counsel Donald McGahn and a top Trump Organization executive provide all documents and communications related to reimbursements made by Trump or the Trump Organization to Cohen for the payments.

 Pointing to that letter, the Democratic aide said Democrats on the committee began probing the payments months ago, but did not receive any of the documents Cummings had requested "because we were in the minority."